 - Copy writing and editing, to create, assess, and improve contents;

-- Typography, to assist content owners and designers publish typographically crafted projects.
+- Typography, to assist designers and content owners publish typographically crafted projects.

 For few of these topics is there a single main resource; the list may get amended to point to outstanding books on the matters.
 Some topics, like character sets and encodings to pick just one example, are not part of these lists because luckily, this situation seems so much under control that a web developer may not anymore in their career stumble into difficulties and issues related to them.

 ❧ At this point, what we’ve covered must appear more like maximal rather than minimal web development.
 The idea, however, is that we can only tell what’s really needed once we can tell what’s really important, and why it’s really important.
 For that it seems beneficial to thoroughly understand our field and its surroundings.

 Do It Yourself

 The call to “Practice” already meant the “Go” to work and—practice, but that practice needs a little more detail.
 Most of all, practice means to do it yourself—without any direct help, and without any tools that take over our tasks.

 There’s the option to use tools for development, and tools are increasingly important—even critical in complex projects—, but they’re as useful to learn coding as it is to use ready-to-heat-up dough and buns to become a baker.
 That refers to tools that do things for us, of course, as editors are still as allowed as are ovens: We just don’t want the editor to auto-correct or auto-strip or auto-compress just yet, much as we wouldn’t want the oven to auto-blend and auto-spread and auto-check to assist the baker apprentice.

 To practice and code for ourselves, what is allowed, and what isn’t?

 - “Passive” editors (editors that don’t change code)